 - Different variables affect your tax rate (e.g. marital status, confession)

 If want to know more, you should check other posts in the tax category.
+Particularly important for many, taxes on pillar 3a investments are covered here.
 Good luck!